shibing624/deep-research/README.md

    tavily:
      api_key: "your-tavily-api-key"  # Use the token without 'Bearer' prefix
      base_url: "https://api.tavily.com/search"
-     # Optional advanced settings:
-     # search_depth: "advanced" # or "basic" for quicker but less thorough results
-     # max_results: 5 # default is usually 5, can increase for more results
    ```
    Note: For Tavily, provide just the API token (e.g., "tvly-dev-xxx") without the "Bearer" prefix.